 Insite provides a safe health-focused centre where people can inject illegal drugs under the supervision of nurses.
 Since opening its doors, fatal overdoses in Vancouver’s Downtown Eastside have decreased by 35% and no deaths have occurred onsite.
 Because half of Insite’s clients are homeless and/or have mental health conditions, it offers counselling, detox treatment, primary care to treat disease and infection and connects users with other health care services, housing and community agencies.
 The influence of Insite goes beyond changing behaviour, reducing overdose fatalities and enhancing public safety.
 Clients create meaningful, trusting and dignified relationships with staff that fosters personal empowerment while raising self-awareness.
 In turn, substance users become safety and educational ambassadors within their own circles and strengthen their community bond.

 The body of scientific evidence emerging out of Insite’s success has been instrumental in making the case to expand supervised injection services to other communities affected by injection drug use.
-While Montreal is preparing to establish its first SIF, Toronto city council has recently approved three SIFs to open at existing downtown health-care facilities.
+Toronto city council has recently approved three SIFs to open at existing downtown health-care facilities.
 There has been overwhelming support from city officials, neighbourhood residents and business improvement associations where the sites are being planned to open next year.
 The three agencies that will provide supervised injection services include: Toronto Public Health (The Works), Queen West-Central Toronto Community Health Centre and the South Riverdale Community Health Centre.

 A major concern for the city of Toronto is the 41% jump in overdose deaths from 2004 to 2013 as well as the increase in use of opioids, such as heroin and fentanyl.
 In 2015, it was reported there was a 73% increase in overdose deaths between 2004 and 2015.
 To address these issues, Toronto SIFs will provide sterile injecting equipment and instructions on safe practices.
 Users will also receive information and referrals to other health and social support services in the community.
-However, before establishing the sites, the municipality needs to seek provincial approval and a federal exemption from Section 56 of the Controlled Drugs and Substances Act.
 By following Vancouver’s SIF model, Toronto and Montreal are making critical steps forward in providing a wider range of programs and strategies to protect its residents, families and communities.
 (In Montreal, there are three SIFs as of June 2017.)

 While SIFs and harm reduction programs are essential components in addressing injection drug use, more supports are required to further reduce drug-related harm using the best available evidence.
 Thus far, the evidence is clear-cut; SIFs, including Insite, save lives.